-To get to Jarry Park the best metro stop is de Castelnau (not, in fact, Jarry), or take the 55 bus up the Main.
+To get to Jarry Park the best metro stop is de Castelnau on the blue line (not, in fact, the orange line's Jarry station), or take the 55 bus up the Main.
 There is some parking in a lot facing Jarry and also adjoining the tennis facility, and although the park isn’t on a bike path it’s commonly cycled through.

 There are no shops in the park, but there is a McDonald’s near de Castelnau metro.
 Jean-Talon market is a few minutes away from the park, or you can be adventurous and check out one of Park Extension’s Indian or Greek restaurants.
 There is a railway crossing from the park that gives access to Ball Avenue in that neighbourhood: the old footbridge over the tracks behind the stadium is now demolished.